 Aside from being a good reference on device abilities, command classes are also useful for development, as they allow for more automation and rules.
 For example, most devices that use a battery also have a “Battery” command class, allowing you to set up a rule to say, notify you when the battery is low.
 MiCasaVerde has a list of all the command classes and their flags on a wiki page.
 These are useful if you are setting up your own solution to communicate with the device, or if you are adding new capabilities to existing device in something like Home Assistant (for example, here is that thermostat again–note the command class declarations).

 OK, if you were only here for a brief overview and I haven’t lost you by now, this is the final hurdle.
 OpenZWave is a library that allows anyone to connect to the Z-Wave hub.
 It’s what Home Assistant uses to add its Z-Wave support.
 OpenZWave also has an open-source control panel that allows you to monitor and configure your devices at a level more granular that I’ve been able to find with other solutions.
 If you’re wondering if a device is properly reporting its data, or if it has the ability to do “x” function, then I would recommend checking this out first.
-I was able to find a good tutorial for setup, although I will say that some of the “make” steps took an unexpectedly long time on my Pi, so be patient and don’t panic.
+I was able to find a good tutorial for setup, although I will say that some of the “make” steps took an unexpectedly long time on my Pi, so be patient and don’t panic (please note that version 0.45 of Home Assistant comes with python-openzwave and allows access to a lot of the same functions).
 Although the control panel is not necessary to run Z-Wave, I would strongly advise checking it out if you have an interest in adding new features, or if your devices do not seem to be behaving properly.

 Hopefully this helps anyone who is interested in the wild west that is home automation right now, but unsure where to start.